-The suspension of global freedom will be lifted when all countries infected with RPV have recovered freedom in accordance with Article 8.16.10.
+The suspension of global freedom will be lifted when all countries infected with RPV have recovered freedom in accordance with Article 8.17.10.

-Unless it is verified through an OIE expert mission that the conditions below are met for all countries having experienced an outbreak within 12 months of suspension, then global rinderpest freedom is lost and recovery of freedom would require an assessment of free status of all countries by the OIE.
-If the conditions below are met within 12 months, then global freedom will remain suspended, subject to periodic review by the OIE.
+Unless it is verified through a WOAH expert mission that the conditions below are met for all countries having experienced an outbreak within 12 months of suspension, then global rinderpest freedom is lost and recovery of freedom would require an assessment of free status of all countries by WOAH.
+If the conditions below are met within 12 months, then global freedom will remain suspended, subject to periodic review by WOAH.

-- 1) The outbreak is limited to a country or zone, without any further outbreaks outside the ecosystem of the first outbreak. - 2) The outbreak is handled in a prompt and efficient manner, with robust control measures including movement controls, which were rapidly implemented and were shown to be successful in mitigating the spread of rinderpest and reducing its incidence.
+- The outbreak is limited to a country or zone, without any further outbreaks outside the ecosystem of the first outbreak. - 2) The outbreak is handled in a prompt and efficient manner, with robust control measures including movement controls, which were rapidly implemented and were shown to be successful in mitigating the spread of rinderpest and reducing its incidence.